maxeeem/SessionPath/README.md

 **The library is located in the ``/src`` folder** and consists of two parts, a PHP server script and a Javascript file.
 It helps to think of navigation as transitioning from one state to another, and that is exactly what I tried to capture.

 A unique combination of paramenters can be used to identify any state.
 We store that information in the ``$_SESSION`` variable.
-When user interaction alters the default state, a Javascript function saves current snapshot in the browser history using ``History API``.
+When user interaction alters the default state, a Javascript function saves the current snapshot into browser history using ``History API``.
 It then calls the PHP script to update the current state in the ``$_SESSION`` variable and reloads the page.

 The Javascript file also listens to the ``onpopstate`` event which gets triggered when a user clicks the Back button, for example.
 It uses History API to retrieve a past snapshot and passes it to the PHP script which restores the ``$_SESSION`` to its previous state.